Estimated reading time: 4 minutes

-Storing water can take up a lot of space.
-If you don’t have much room extra room in your home, you might want to check out my other post, The Easiest Way to Purify Water.
+Water can take up a lot of space.
+If you don’t have much room in your home, you might want to check out my other post, The Easiest Way to Purify Water.
 But if you have enough room and don’t want to worry about hauling water back and forth from a pond, here’s what you need to know.

-- Store 2 gallons of water per person PER DAY.
-Although technically you only need to drink a half gallon a day, you might find yourself perspiring more than usual while gathering supplies, clearing debris, etc. People in this situation might need to drink as much as a gallon a day.
+Store 2 gallons of water per person PER DAY – Although technically you only need to drink a half gallon a day, you might find yourself perspiring more than usual while gathering supplies, clearing debris, etc. People in this situation might need to drink as much as a gallon a day.
 The other gallon is for cooking and bathing.
-Also, don’t forget to store at least a quart of water per day for pets (half a gallon for larger dogs).
+Also, don’t forget to store at least a quart of water per day for pets.

-- Do not use empty milk jugs or any other container that was used for another liquid.
-No matter how well you clean them, you won’t be able to remove bacteria and chemicals that have become lodged in the plastic.
+Do not use empty milk jugs – No matter how well you clean them, you might not be able to remove bacteria that have become lodged in the plastic.

-- Water is heavy—about 8 pounds per gallon—so be sure to keep it somewhere with adequate support.
+Water is heavy – It’s about 8 pounds per gallon, so be sure to keep it somewhere with adequate support.
 Garage floors and basements are ideal.

-- Use chlorine bleach.
-This is for those who didn’t purchase distilled water.
-You can make regular water last a lot longer by putting 4 or 5 drops of bleach in every gallon.
+Use bleach – This is for those who didn’t purchase distilled water.
+You can make regular water last a lot longer by putting 8 drops of bleach in every gallon.
 After doing so, wait 30 minutes and see if you can smell the chlorine.
 If you can’t, add some more.

 Pour your water – If your storage water tastes stale, try pouring it back and forth from one container to another several times.
 This gets oxygen back into the water and improves the taste.